-US cities experienced an 11 percent rise in violent crime last year, according to data put forth by the Major Cities Chiefs Association.
+US cities experienced an 11 percent rise in violent crime in 2016, according to data put forth by the Major Cities Chiefs Association.
 There were reportedly 6,407 homicides in 2016.

 Beyond the loss of life, what’s peculiar to many business owners is the lack of sustained media coverage and law enforcement focus on events such as these, suggesting that random workplace violence is now commonplace and viewed as an inevitable risk that may not be possible to manage.
-When the Columbine High School tragedy occurred in 1999, for example, the nation’s attention was focused on that event for many months.
-In contrast, more recent shootings seem to remain in the national news for less than a week.
 Brazen robberies, senseless shootings, and other horrific acts of workplace violence now occur with such frequency that they often go unreported, even at the local level, on a busy news day.

 Beyond reduction of financial liability, however, companies that properly manage premises security stand to benefit in other tangible ways.
 A secure physical environment serves to attract and retain better employees who are likely to deliver higher levels of customer services.
 In turn, customers who feel secure and receive better service will shop and buy more frequently.
 Both of those factors can have a positive impact on shrink.
 Management of premises risk not only drives revenue, but it also benefits a company’s internal culture, overall brand reputation, and shareholder value.